-County renews contract with Farmington animal shelter
+County approves Farmington animal shelter contract

 AZTEC — The San Juan County Commission today voted to continue sending most of its stray animals to the Farmington Regional Animal Shelter, ending a controversial discussion that created tension between the city and the county.

 "This benefits everybody," County Executive Officer Kim Carpenter said in a phone interview before the meeting.

 Commissioners approved a $413,000 contract to use the shelter as the county’s primary animal control service provider for the next fiscal year.